In this part of the course, we will introduce the concept of trading wedge patterns in forex trading for beginners.

 You will be able to spot these patterns in candlestick charts easily, but we like to set up our resistance and rising support levels through our line graphs to give us a better representation.

 As you can see these lines give us high-quality indications of the price rejection.
-We must make sure that when we draw these lines that they cover the majority of the close prices.
+We must make sure that when we draw these lines they cover the majority of the close prices.
 This further validates the lines.

 When you switch back to candlestick mode, you will notice how accurate they are to trade from.